 The Okefenokee Swamp is an incredible natural wonder in the Southeastern corner of Georgia, near Waycross.
 This 400,000 acre Swamp is home to one of the most diverse ecosystems in the word.
 The biggest attractions are the Alligators and various snakes that call it home.
 On the northern corner of the refuge is the Okefenokee Swamp Park.
 Your destination for a safe and amazing adventure!

 Waycross, Georgia has many good hotels within about a 15 minute drive of the Swamp Park.
 My recommendation is that you look into the cabins at Laura S. Walker State Park.
 We have stayed in them and they are very clean and comfortable.
-In addition, this state park also offers camping with a many sites along the waterfront at Laura Walker Lake and they offer several full-hookup campsites.
-However, those sites book up very fast.
-Furthermore, Laura S. Walker has a dog park, playgrounds, an 18 hole golf course, as well as paddle boat and kayak rentals.
+The park also offers camping with a few sites along the waterfront at Laura Walker Lake, as well as several full hookup campsites, but those sites book up very fast.
+Laura S. Walker has a dog park, playgrounds, an 18 hole golf course, as well as paddle boat and kayak rentals.

 Christmas at The Swamp Park

 Okefenokee Swamp Park is great to visit around Christmas time as well.
 They deck the place out with Christmas lights everywhere!
 Santa is there to hang out with and the train takes you on a Polar Express kind of ride, with, you guessed it!
 More lights!
 It can be quite cool in the Winter, even in South Georgia.
-Additionally, they had a large fire burning in a very neatly built fire pit and hot cocoa available at the snack bar.
+As such there is usually a large fire burning in a very neatly built fire pit and hot cocoa available at the snack bar.
 Do not miss this fun and enjoyable Christmas activity!
 Availability for this event runs through most of December.
 Christmas is always an adventure at the Okefenokee Swamp Park!